LIT-Protocol/lit-js-sdk/README.md

 You can then use all the sdk functions via LitJsSdk.default for example `LitJsSdk.default.toggleLock()`

-Note that if you use a script tag like this, you will likely need to initialize a connection to the LIT Network using something like this:
+Note that if you use a script tag like this, you will likely need to initialize a connection to the LIT Network using something like the below code snippet.
+The SDK requires an active connection to the LIT nodes to perform most functions (but, notably, a connection to the LIT nodes is not required if you are just verifying a JWT)

 ```
 function litJsSdkLoaded(){